Skip Navigation

 After the team reviewed Scott’s imaging, pathology and colonoscopy results, they staged his cancer and created a personalized treatment plan.
 A new evidence-based treatment called Total Neoadjuvant Therapy (TNT) was recommended, calling for chemotherapy followed by radiation combined with chemotherapy before surgery.

-“The benefit of having chemotherapy first is that it shrinks the primary cancer in the rectum and addresses microscopic cancer that we can’t see in the body,” explained Dr. Michael Andrews, Scott’s medical oncologist and Wellstar’s chief cancer officer.
+“The benefit of having chemotherapy first is that it shrinks the primary cancer in the rectum and addresses microscopic cancer that we can’t see in the body,” explained Dr. Michael Andrews, Scott’s medical oncologist and chief cancer officer at Wellstar.

 Scott received chemotherapy through IV infusion treatments every other week plus continuous infusion.
 Extreme fatigue, nausea and weight loss made him want to quit.
 Dr. Andrews was sympathetic but encouraged him to keep going with the goal of a cure.
 He added IV fluid and steroids to Scott’s infusion treatments to ease the nausea.